aplater/soc2-compliance/policies/access.md

     i.
 IT creates a user in Snipe-IT and checks-out the predefined kit needed for this role.

     i.
-Account credentials are passed on in MyGlue Password Manager to the new hire.
+Account credentials are passed on in MyGlue password manager to the new hire.

 a. *During offboarding:*